 Circus Family has a passion for bringing challenging projects to life using graphic design, moving image, music and interactive technology.
 They merge design and technology to explore new territories, create powerful audiovisual experiences and tell stories worth telling.

 Superior Digital Displays are spectacular digital signage located at West 42nd and 49th Streets.
 Circus Family's custom-designed animations for Design Pavilion was on view on these gateway screens in Times Square during the event.
 These dynamic and eye-catching digital communications added a new dimension in the visibility of Design Pavilion, its sponsors and exhibitors, and NYCxDESIGN.

 Superior Digital Displays is a leading out of home digital media company founded in 2009 that has made history in New York's Times Square by building the first private network of digital Billboards generating over 65 million views every month.
 Superior Digital Displays has a unique perspective on digital media advertising, by utilizing their cutting-edge LED screen technology and uncluttered peripheral approach to many multimedia platforms offered exclusively by Superior.

-Rosolino Ferrante Ltd. designed and supplied the landscape on which the Ecocapsule installation sits at Design Pavilion.
+Rosolino Ferrante Ltd. designed and supplied the landscape surrounding the Ecocapsule installation at Design Pavilion.

 Rosolino Ferrante Ltd. is a Brooklyn based studio specializing in residential, commercial, institutional interior and exterior projects and property development throughout New York City.
 With over 30 years of experience, Rosolino Ferrante has conceived and executed imaginative interiors, innovative rooftop gardens, backyards and impactful environmental designs for a diverse clientele.
 In addition, Rosolino Ferrante Ltd. has partnered with textile designers to create custom wallpapers and fabrics embodying colorful and vibrant designs.